MilhouseVH/texturecache.py/README.md

 Ignore specific URLs when pre-loading the cache (c/C/nc options), by specifying comma delimited regex patterns for the `cache.ignore.types` property.
 Default values are `image://video` and `image://music`.
 Set to none (no argument) to process all URLs.
 Any URL that matches one of the ignore types will not be considered for re-caching (and will be counted as "ignored").

+Prevent caching of "Season All" posters/fanart/banners by enabling `cache.hideallitems` - default is to cache these items.
+Corresponds with similar hideallitems value in advancedsettings.xml.

 Retain specific URLs when pruning the texture cache, eg. `prune.retain.types = ^http://www.wiziwig.tv/` to keep all artwork relating to wizwig.tv (as used by the SportsDevil addon).

 Specify a filename for the `logfile` property, to log detailed processing information.
 Prefix the filename with + to force flushing.
 Enable logfile.verbose for increased level of logging.

-Use `download.threads` to vary number of threads used when caching data.
+Use `download.threads` to vary the number of threads used when downloading and caching data.
 Class specific values can also be used, eg. `download.threads.movies`.
+Any class without a specific value will use `download.threads`.

-Specify a comma delimited list of pattherns in `singlethread.urls` to force download on a single thread, necessary for sites that limit the number of concurrent requests.
-Example: `singlethread.urls = assets.fanart.tv`.
+Specify a comma delimited list of pattherns in `singlethread.urls` to force downloads corresponding with those URLs on a single thread, necessary for sites that limit the number of concurrent requests.
+One such site is fanart.tv, hence the default value includes `assets\.fanart\.tv`.

+When identifying `missing` media files (ie. files that are not present in the mediua library), additional non-media file types can be ignored by adding their file extensions as a comma delimited list of values to `nonmedia.filetypes` (eg. `ex1, ex2`)

 ##Command Line Properties